khaudio/stanford_sevens/rules.md

 ## Gameplay

-Players take turns completing two steps
+Players take turns completing two steps.
+At the end of each player's turn, gaps in the board are refilled with facedown cards from the deck.

 ### Draw and Flip